ginesiametlle/semtagger/README.md

 One can edit [config.sh](./config.sh) for fine control over the employed features and model architecture.

+It is recommended that you edit [config.sh](./config.sh) in order to use models which are suitable for your system, especially when not using a GPU for computations.

 Note that trained models are stored/loaded using the directory defined in [config.sh](./config.sh) when the ```--model``` option is not provided.

 ### Comments